 Labor Savings Are a Big Part of Veterinary Client Communication Technology

-Client communication tasks that can be automated also reduce staff stress—a practice cost in terms of staff burnout, lost productivity, and staff turnover.
-For these reasons, the AVMA recently recommended that practices “implement innovative and lasting approaches that harness technology, better utilize staff members, and engage our teams.”
+This is why the AVMA recently recommended that practices “implement innovative and lasting approaches that harness technology, better utilize staff members, and engage our teams,” and why practices choose the veterinary client communication system AllyDVM.

-Client Communication Technology Offers Features Pet Owners Now Prefer
+Veterinary Client Communication Systems Like AllyDVM Offer Features That Pet Owners Prefer

 According to a recent National Pet Owners Survey, 57% of pet owners receive veterinary appointment reminders by phone, and only 25% receive reminders via text messaging.